-Longley-Rice parameter data files are required for SPLAT! to determine RF path loss, field strength, or received signal power level in either point-to-point or area prediction mode.
-Longley-Rice model parameter data is read from files having the same base name as the transmitter site QTH file, but with a .lrp extension.
-SPLAT!
-LRP files share the following format (wnit-dt.lrp):
+Longley-Rice parameter data files are required for SPLAT! to determine RF path loss in either point-to-point or area prediction mode.
+Longley-Rice model parameter data is read from files having the same base name as the transmitter site QTH file, but with a format (wnjt-dt.lrp):